jrbuckley/SmartWallet/SUPABASE_SETUP.md

 2. Open the app in your browser
 3. Try adding an expense, income entry, debt, or investment
 4. Check your Supabase dashboard → Table Editor to see if data appears

+## Updating Existing Tables

+If you've already created the tables and need to add new options (like `semimonthly` for recurring frequency), see `UPDATE_INCOME_TABLE.md` for migration instructions.

 ## Troubleshooting